Massaged Kale Sprout Caesar Salad is a fresh take on the classic Caesar salad!

 Caesar salad made the traditional way involves raw egg yolks or “coddling” the egg (which means to lightly cook it).
 Whisking lemon juice into yolks should make them safe as does coddling the egg.
 However, in my business, it’s something a personal chef does not risk–especially with children, seniors or anyone with a compromised immune system.

 Instead, I came up with this super-safe Caesar dressing for my clients that uses mayonnaise to achieve the richness egg yolks typically provide.
 If eggs are a problem for you, substitute a vegan mayonnaise.
-If fish is a problem, substitute vegan Worcestershire for both the anchovy paste and the conventional Worcestershire.
+If a fish allergy is a problem, substitute vegan Worcestershire for both the anchovy paste and the conventional Worcestershire.

 I prefer to shave rather than grate a good domestic Parmesan (such as Sartori) or imported Parmigiano-Reggiano over a Caesar.
 With grated cheese, you’ll taste it throughout the salad.
 Instead, shaved shards provide little pops of salty goodness so all the ingredients can shine through.